tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 ```

 # 9. What is the hardest challenge you’ve faced and how did you overcome it?
+* family pressure, and did education against them
+* they wanted to marry me
+* made them proud by being top in university
+* performed well in chess
+* I am first girl child from my family to attend university

 # 10. Why do you want to join BNY Mellon?

 I've seen your company consistently listed as one of the top places to work, I've read employee testimonials and heard of your enthusiasm for encouraging employee growth through education, training and vast resources.
 I already know that engaged employees produce better work, and that is evident in the most recent campaign you created.
 I would love to join your innovative team, continue to create great work, and grow within the company by learning new skills.

+* kuch facts company ka batao(epam k ek delivery manager h sandeep joshi jiska quote h "if engineering is in your dna, then come and join epam" this is the slogan of sandeep joshi who is representing india to the world level")
+* also epam garaje developed mask similar to m95, for poor people which is part of social work

+* just find out these kind of facts of bny
+* i have offer letter of apisero but i want to join bny mellon, because

 # 11. [Minimum Number of Taps to Open to Water a Garden](https://leetcode.com/problems/minimum-number-of-taps-to-open-to-water-a-garden/)